lonycell/grafana.v7/docs/sources/packages_api/runtime/getlocationsrv.md

 ### getLocationSrv() function

-Used to retrieve the [LocationSrv](./runtime/locationsrv.md) that can be used to automatically navigate the user to a new place in Grafana.
+Used to retrieve the [LocationSrv](./runtime/locationsrv.md) that can be used to automatically navigate the user to a new place in ThingSPIN.

 <b>Signature</b>